Copper Mountain is an open-pit mining operation in BC, Canada. Credit: ABB.

 Ore processing

+The process plant at Copper Mountain has a throughput of 45,000 tonnes per day (tpd).
 The run-of-mine ore is directly dumped into the primary gyratory crusher.

 The ore crushed in the primary crusher is transported to the secondary crusher, where it is combined with the screen undersize and conveyed to the semi-autogenous grinding (SAG) feed stockpile.

 The SAG discharge is screened via a single-deck vibratory screen with 15mm apertures.
-Screen oversize is directed to the pebble-crushing circuit while the undersize is sent to the SAG transfer pump box.
+Screen oversize is directed to the pebble-crushing circuit, while the undersize is sent to the SAG transfer pump box.

 The discharge-screen undersize from the SAG transfer pump box is pumped to a splitter box, distributing the slurry to three ball mill circuits.
+The ball mill circuits produce a flotation feed with a nominal P80 of 150 microns.

-The flotation circuit comprises three cyclone overflow streams that are combined and treated with mineral collectors and frother.
+The flotation circuit comprises three cyclone overflow streams that are combined and treated with mineral collectors and a frother.

-The bulk flotation area includes ten rougher cells, two rougher-scavenger cells, two first-cleaner columns, one first-cleaner column, three direct flotation reactor second cleaners, five cleaner-scavenger cells, a regrind ball mill, and regrind flash-flotation cells.
+The bulk flotation area includes ten rougher cells, two rougher-scavenger cells, two first-cleaner columns, one first-cleaner column, three direct flotation reactor second cleaners, five cleaner-scavenger cells, a regrind ball mill and regrind flash-flotation cells.

+The copper-concentrate product is directed to a high-rate thickener.
 The thickened concentrate is then pumped into an agitated-concentrate stock tank before undergoing filtration.

 Copper Mountain project site infrastructure